adjust/windows_sdk/README.md

 ### 9. Add tracking of revenue

-If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
-Lets say a tap is worth one Euro cent.
-You could then track the revenue event like this:
+If your users generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
+Let's say a tap is worth €0.01.
+You can then track the revenue event like this:

 ```cs
 var adjustEvent = new AdjustEvent("abc123");